HireReady381/DevOps_Hands_On_Practice_L1/week-2/Day08.md

 #!/bin/bash

-for item in Pathnex DevOps Training; do echo "Item: $item" done
+for item in HireReady DevOps Training; do echo "Item: $item" done